bhauman/lein-figwheel/figwheel-repl/README.md

 > Currently a work in progress.

-Figwheel-REPL is only a ClojureScript `repl-env` and doesn't do anything specific to aid help with automatic file reloading.
-As such it is more similar to Weasel in function than to Figwheel.
+Figwheel-REPL is **only** a ClojureScript `repl-env` and doesn't do anything specific to help with automatic file reloading.
+As such, it is more similar to Weasel in function than to Figwheel.

 It is intended to be a single `repl-env` that will work on as many